 Understanding the Rules For Selecting the Proper Courthouse Location When Suing In Small Claims Court

-With a few exceptions, a Small Claims Court case must be commenced within the courthouse that is convenient for the Defendant which is, presumably, where the person lives if the Defendant is a person, or where the business operates if the Defendant is a business.
-Exceptions may occur to convenience witnesses.
+Generally, with a few exceptions, when starting a Small Claims Court lawsuit, the case must be brought at the courthouse that favours the convenience of the Defendant.
+If the Defendant is a person, such is where the person lives; or if the Defendant is a business, where the business operates.

 6.01 (1) An action shall be commenced,